Avoiding Foreclosure in Cook County

 Have You Missed Payments?

 Once you miss at least three mortgage payments, you are considered to be in default.
 The lender will initiate foreclosure and you will receive a “Lis Pendis” notice from the county indicating that you are now in the foreclosure process.
-Know, however, that from the point of this initial filing to the final foreclosure sale is by law 210 days.
+From the point of this initial filing by the lender to the final foreclosure sale is by law 210 days.
 Of course, with the backlog of foreclosure cases, the timeline to complete foreclosure is likely to take longer.
 If you are outside of Cook County, check with your county to make sure of the process.

-If you are in the foreclosure process, you still have options for avoiding foreclosure.
+You still have options for avoiding foreclosure while you are in the foreclosure process.
 If you are hoping to avoid foreclosure, however, you must appear before the court on the date indicated in the initial summons.
 You can hire an attorney or if you feel comfortable doing so, file with the court and represent yourself.
 There is an appearance form and fees for Cook County.

 Plan for Staying in the Home